dickyw71/Jean-Wheatley-tributes/README.md

 >_"Alan's illness and tragic death in 1982 was a massive loss to both Jean and Richard."_

->_"In time Jean rebuilt a her life as a widow with her son.
-She committed herself to education, gained 'A' levels and re-entered working life with the British Red Cross in Nottingham, where she worked for many years."_
+>_"In time, Jean rebuilt a her life as a widow with her son.
+She committed herself to further education, gained 'A' levels and re-entered working life with the British Red Cross in Nottingham, where she worked for many years."_

 >_"In retirement, Jean was often busy with friends going on shopping trips, to keep-fit classes, lunches  and holidays across the globe.
-She loved singing and regularly added her 'sweet' voice to the Long Eaton U3A Singers group.
-She was also blessed with two grandchildren, Eleanor and Oscar, that gave her so much pleasure."_
+She loved singing and regularly added her 'sweet' voice to the Long Eaton U3A Singers group."_

+>_"Jean was blessed with two wonderful grandchildren, Eleanor and Oscar, they gave her much pleasure when she was with them."_

 >_"Mum was a conscientious and faithful friend."_

 >_"Thank you Mum for raising me kindly into the man I am today.
 Through good, bad and ugly times, you loved and supported me.
 When I achieved, you proudly celebrated my successes and when I erred, your advice was given without judgement.
 You gave me all that I **needed** and it was my privilege to love you in return."_

 **_Richard Wheatley_**